ArshanAlam/CTFs/picoCTF/nice_netcat/README.md

 ### Solution

-After executing `nc mercury.picoctf.net 7449` I noticed that netcat output was a list of numbers that are within the ASCII range.
+After executing `nc mercury.picoctf.net 7449` I noticed that the output was a list of numbers that are within the ASCII range.

 ```shell
 $ nc mercury.picoctf.net 7449